 The second keynote talk was online by Prof. Chaomin Luo from USA about swarm intelligence applications to robotics and autonomous systems.
 This includes for example, exploration robots, search and rescue robots.

 There was an invited talk by Prof. Gai-Ge Wang from Ocean university.
 He talked about how to improve the performance of metaheuristics using information feedback.
 The idea is that during iterations, some feedback of previous iterations is used to guide the search process towards better solutions.

 The second invited talk was by Prof. Wenjian Luo from Harbin Institute of Technology (Shenzhen) about many-objectives optimization when multiple parties are involved.
 For example, to buy a car, many objectives may have to be considered such as the price, size, and fuel consumption and multiple parties such as an husband and wife may put different weights on those objectives.
 The goal is to find a solution that is optimal for all the parties involved but it is not always possible.

 On the afternoon, there was paper presentations and a poster session.
 There was some good papers about a variety of topics such as sheep optimization, classification of imbalanced data with PSO, citation analysis, swarm intelligence for UAVs, and multi-robot cooperation.

-I have presented the below paper about proof searching for proving theorems using simulated anneealing (which is mainly the work of my post-doc.
+I have presented the below data mining paper about proof searching for proving theorems using simulated anneealing (which is mainly the work of my post-doc.
 M. S. Nawaz).
 In that paper, we use the simulated annealing metaheuristic to search for proofs to PVS theorems and compare with a genetic algorithm.

 Nawaz, M. S., Sun, M., Fournier-Viger, P. (2021).
 Proof Searching in PVS theorem prover using Simulated Annealing.
 Proceedings of the 12th Intern.
 Conf. on Swarm Intelligence (ICSI 2021) Part II, pp. 253-262